PaerrePatoriku/Yomiban/README.md

 LINUX (~/.config/Yomiban)
 will be generated.

+Extract the app file anywhere you want, and open it with your terminal (e.g ./yomiban-frontend-1.0.0.AppImage)
+(for the initial release, the app must be launched from terminal.
+Some issue prevents a child process launching correctly, but I have not corrected this yet.)
 On start, default configuration will be used.
 Which means no chrome extensions by default.
 You need to add these yourself, since I dont necessarily want to package the work of Yomitan devs within this app.